 Canine unicompartmental elbow arthroplasty or CUE surgery is an advanced surgical approach that involves replacing the damaged joint surfaces of the inner (medial) portion of the elbow joint with metal and synthetic implants.
 This procedure was developed to address Medial Compartment Disease (MCD) in dogs.
 MCD is a consequence of elbow dysplasia in which the cartilage in the inner (medial) portion of the elbow joint wears away, and the underlying bone surfaces grind against each other.

 One of the most common causes of forelimb lameness in dogs, elbow dysplasia is a syndrome encompassing four inherited developmental abnormalities that most commonly affects rapidly growing large breed puppies and young adults.
 Breeds at elevated risk of developing elbow dysplasia include German Shepherds, Golden Retrievers, Labrador Retrievers, Newfoundlands, Rottweilers, Mastiffs, Great Danes, Saint Bernards, Bernese Mountain Dogs, and Weimaraners.
 Typically both elbows are affected.
 These developmental abnormalities result in arthritis of the elbow joint as well as discrete pathological entities such as fractures within the joint.

 How can Medial Compartment Disease (MCD) be treated in dogs?

-Prior to CUE surgery, routine diagnostic exams will need to be completed to ensure your dog is healthy enough to undergo surgery.
-Additionally, blood samples are usually collected to evaluate your dog’s internal organ functionality, and your veterinarian will most likely need to x-ray the affected limb to use as a reference throughout the CUE operation.
+Prior to CUE surgery, routine diagnostic tests will need to be completed for surgical planning and to ensure your canine companion is healthy enough to undergo surgery.
+This work-up typically includes bloodwork to evaluate your dog’s organ systems and x-rays of the affected limb.
+Sometimes, a CT scan may be necessary.

 What can I expect after my dog has CUE surgery?